hirobo/world-earthquake/README.md

 Other GCP Services: Artifact registory, Secret manager Python vertual environment: venv (we will use python 3.9)

+## Dashboard
+You can see the dashboard from here: https://lookerstudio.google.com/reporting/2a7b7ecf-827c-498c-a486-af2cc398711e.

 ## Set up
 ### 0. Prepare virtual environment
 python 3.9 -m venv venv